 When a student becomes a teacher for one day

-It is on Teacher’s Day when roles are reversed and senior students don the role and responsibility of teachers and administer the school for a day.
+It is on Teacher’s Day that roles are reversed and senior students don the role and responsibility of teachers and administer the school for a day.
 This is a day when teachers sit back and allow the students to understand the responsibilities that a teacher has and also to give a brief glimpse of the daily pressures they face, as students go about conducting classes for junior students.

 In a student’s life, this one day remains etched in memory when he or she performs a specific task given, and in later years, becomes a topic of reflection when ex-students meet.
 So plan the day well and enjoy each moment as it comes along.